Covid 19 coronavirus: Jacinda Ardern announces mortgage holiday for affected workers in scheme with banks

 The Reserve Bank has agreed to help banks put this in place with appropriate capital rules.
 In addition, it has decided to reduce banks 'core funding ratios' from 75 per cent to 50 percent, further helping banks to make credit available.

-The Government, Reserve Bank and the Treasury continue to work on further tailor-made support for larger, more complex businesses, Robertson said.
+The Government, Reserve Bank and the Treasury continued to work on further tailor-made support for larger, more complex businesses, Robertson said.

 But the Government needs to establish how many people will still be coming back.